Verben im Deutschen – Erklärungen und Beispiele

 - Past: Präteritum (Past tense), Plusquamperfekt (Past perfect) and Perfekt (Present perfect)

 Learning German verbs can be a really sad experience.

-Luckily, you have taken the right step and visited this site on language-easy.org!
-Here, we will try to get into one of the rather confusing part of German grammar when you start learning this language: The conjugation of German verbs.
+Luckily, you have taken the right step and visited this website on language-easy.org!
+Here, we will try to get into one of the rather confusing parts of German grammar when you start learning this language: The conjugation of German verbs.

-Actually, it can be quite easy when you get a good structure right ahead.
-Because, German verbs can be divided into two groups:
+Actually, it can be quite easy when you get a good instruction right ahead.
+German verbs can be divided into two groups:

 - Strong verbs

 Depending on what kind of verb you have, its conjugation changes.
 Logically, it is far easier to conjugate when you know the difference between these two kinds.

 I hope you will get these basic principles of conjugation of German verbs at the end of this article and become an expert in it!

 The different Types of German Verbs on Language-easy.org

 By the way, this article is just a general overview about German verbs.
 Of course, there are also articles about the different kinds of German verbs in this context.
 So, in the following I’d like to show you the links to different topics and a short description of the topic.